tlswg/tls13-spec/draft-ietf-tls-tls13.md

 directions.

-Logically, there are always four connection states outstanding: the current read and write states, and the pending read and write states.
+Logically, there are always four connection states outstanding: the current read and write states, and pending read and write states.
 All records are processed under the current read and write states.
-The security parameters for the pending states can be set by the TLS Handshake Protocol, and the ChangeCipherSpec can selectively make either of the pending states current, in which case the appropriate current state is disposed of and replaced with the pending state; the pending state is then reinitialized to an empty state.
+During the initial handshake, the security parameters for the pending states are set by the TLS Handshake Protocol.
+After the initial handshake is complete, the pending states are derived from the current state (see {{ms-advance}}).

+The ChangeCipherSpec message is used to make either of the pending states current, in which case the corresponding current state is disposed of and replaced with the pending state; the pending state is then reinitialized to an empty state.

 It is illegal to make a state that has not been initialized with security parameters a current state.
 The initial current state always specifies that no encryption or MAC will be used.

-The security parameters for a TLS Connection read and write state are set by providing the following values:
+The security parameters for a TLS Connection read and write state are set by the master secret, a 48-byte secret shared between the two peers in the connection.

+The following properties for a TLS Connection do not vary over time:

 {:br: vspace="0"}